amar002/instamart-ops-co-pilot/README.md

 # Instamart Ops Co-Pilot

 A mobile-friendly internal web app for Swiggy Instamart's city operations teams to monitor red pods, view metrics, and get AI-powered recommendations.
+It is live at https://amar-co-pilot.netlify.app/

 ## 🎯 Features